JacksonAllan/c_cpp_hash_tables_benchmark/README.md

       // A Boolean value indicating whether the table relies on tombstones or a tombstone-like
       // mechanism for erasures.
       // A tombstone-like mechanism is one that, like tombstones, leaves a residual impact on the
-      // performance of the table and potentially causes early rehashing.
+      // performance of the table and can cause early rehashing.
     ;
     ```